Prisons in Bahrain: Detention of juveniles

 Until recently (late 2011), children older than fifteen (but under 18) were tried in a criminal court rather than in juvenile court.
-In 2001, the Working Group on Arbitrary Detention recommended that "all juvenile detention centers run by the Ministry of Interior be transferred to the Ministry of Social Development".
+In 2001, the UN Working Group on Arbitrary Detention recommended that "all juvenile detention centers run by the Ministry of Interior be transferred to the Ministry of Social Development".
 As of 2010, this recommendation hadn't been implemented despite the Council of Ministers' decisions on 4 December 2005 to make the transfer.
 In 2011, some children were brought in front of martial courts.

 During security crackdowns on political and human rights activists in August 2010, 76 children were reportedly arrested, including a ten-year-old child.
-In total, 355 individuals were detained whom 21% were children.
+In total, 355 individuals were detained of whom 21% were children.
 The Bahrain Centre for Human Rights said that the NSA was behind most of the arrests and "continuous physical assaults" on the children.
 Authorities claimed that most of the children arrested were engaged in protests and protest-related activities such as tire burning.
 Children were reportedly held in the same detention centers as adult prisoners being tried on criminal accusations such as illegal drug distribution.
 Lawyers reported that some children had suffered beatings and showed marks of torture, and two children had complained about mistreatment during the trial.

 The BCHR has documented 188 cases of child arrests during the Bahraini uprising which were described as "unlawful and many cases fall under kidnapping or abduction".
 Almost all of them reported mistreatment while in detention and some were transported to hospitals after being detained and had torture marks.
 They were allegedly psychologically abused and two of them reported being sexually assaulted.